After reinstalling and updating my computer via Windows Update, I noticed I'm still running Outlook without any updates.

 Updating Office 2013 / 2016 / 2019 / 2021 / 365 installations (Office website installer)

 When you are using a Click-to-Run installation of Office 2013, Office 2016, Office 2019, Office 2021, or Microsoft 365, then updates won’t be coming via Microsoft Update and you won’t be able to install updates or hotfixes manually either via their standalone installer.

 Instead, updates for Office will be installed automatically for you within a few days after these updates get released.
 You can also force it to check for new updates and apply them by using the Update Options button.

 - File-> Office Account-> Update Options-> Update Now

-In case you run into issues with an update and want to uninstall it, you can roll-back to a previous release as described in Uninstall Office 365 Click-To-Run Updates.
+In case you run into issues with an update and want to uninstall it, you can roll-back to a previous release as described in Uninstall Microsoft 365 Click-To-Run Updates.

 Updating Office 2016 / 2019 / 365 installations (Microsoft Store)

-When you are using Windows 10 and have installed Office from the Microsoft Store, then updates are also managed via the Microsoft Store.
+When you are using Windows 10 or Windows 11 and have installed Office from the Microsoft Store, then updates are also managed via the Microsoft Store.

-To manually check for updates, open the Microsoft Store app and click on the ellipsis (3 horizontal dots) menu icon in the to right corner.
-From the menu that open choose; Downloads and Updates.
-Press the “Get updates” button to check for updates of all your Microsoft Store apps.
+To manually check for updates, open the Microsoft Store app and click on the Library icon in the bottom left corner.
+Then press the “Get updates” button to check for updates of all your Microsoft Store apps.